-Along Dry Wash 1, there was one new red willow and four new Fremont cottonwood seedlings observed.
+Along dry wash one, there was one new red willow and four new Fremont cottonwood seedlings observed.
 Additionally, there were 30 red willows and 17 Fremont cottonwoods well established from 2013-2014.
 These young recruits range between one and two feet tall and are continuing to thrive.

-Freeman Creek Dry Wash 1, July 2016 Woody Recruitment
+Freeman Creek Dry Wash 1, July 2016 Healthy Willow and Cottonwood Recruitment

-Along Dry Wash 2 there were 31 well established red willows, one narrowleaf willow and four Fremont cottonwoods from 2013-2014.
+Along dry wash two there were 31 well established red willows, one narrowleaf willow and four Fremont cottonwoods from 2013-2014.
 There were also small patches of baltic rush (Juncus balticus) and field mint (Mentha arvensis) in the upper reach of the wash where soil moisture was present.